calvin17/FM-order-summary/README.md

-# Frontend Mentor - Intro Component With Signup Form solution
+# Frontend Mentor - Order summary card

 This is a solution to the [Design preview for the Order summary card coding challenge](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj/hub/order-summary-component-H5lYadHFt).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.